MeoMix/StreamusChromeExtension/CONTRIBUTING.md

 - Backbone/Marionette method overrides should not have summary comments.
 For instance, `onRender` does not need a comment explaining that it is called when the view is rendered.
 - Hacks, workarounds, uncommon patterns, etc. should have an explanation of why they are necessary.
 Provide links for copy/pasted code source(s).
 - Use proper sentences.
-- Marionette and Backbone modules should be organized into the following sections, denoted by comments:
-    - Marionette/Backbone Properties/Methods
-    - Public Properties/Methods
-    - Mixin Properties/Methods
-    - Private Properties/Methods

 ## Variable Names

 ### General Variable Names

 - Variable names must not be [reserved words or identifiers](http://www.javascripter.net/faq/reserved.htm).
 - Method names must not be reserved Backbone/Marionette names, unless the intent is to override the method.
-Examples: `_onCollectionAdd`, `_onCollectionRemove`, and `_ensureElement`.
+Common method names collisions are: `_onCollectionAdd`, `_onCollectionRemove`, and `_ensureElement`.
 - Variable names should use camel-casing.
 Example: `coffeeMug`.
 - Only constructors and constants should begin with an upper-case letter.
 Example: `CoffeePot`.
 - Function names should describe the intent of the function, not how the function is called.
 Example: `makeCoffee` instead of `pushStartButton`.